 Finally, I got up and headed back to my apartment.
 On the way home, I received a call from the owner of the company who apologized (very weakly, if we’re to be honest) for my boss’ behavior.
 He also said I never had a thick enough skin for the job, but he appreciated my hard work and would give me one week's severance.
 Not much, but it was something.

 I was in no position to haggle.
 If anything, I was grateful.

 After drowning my sorrows in wine that first night, I started my job search with fervor.
 I also cut costs: no more eating out, no more bars and no more shopping until I got a job.

 I didn’t want to tell my parents I had walked out until I had something else lined up.
 I was hoping we could have a good laugh about it, eventually.
 I have always found jobs on Craigslist, and once again started my search there.
 This was before the recession so finding a job wasn’t as difficult as it would be now; after only four interviews, I was offered a job just in time to pay October’s rent.

 The job that came next was at a guerrilla marketing company.
-I was hired to be the office manager, and it was a job I had for over two years before I was eventually let go, along with almost everyone else, because of the recession.
-Unlike my job in fashion, the marketing company was full of great co-workers, an absent boss (which is always great) and an environment that nurtured our artistic pursuits outside of work.
+I was hired to be the office manager, and worked there for over two years before I was eventually let go, along with almost everyone else, because of the recession.
+Unlike my job in fashion, the marketing company was full of great co-workers and an environment that nurtured our artistic pursuits outside of work.

-I made amazing friends, met one of the great loves of my life and learned to have faith in myself again ... a difficult task considering the office from which I came.
-I started a blog based on my office manager experiences, and eventually found the necessary self-esteem to pursue writing as a full-time career after I was laid off with a very generous eight weeks' severance.
+I made amazing friends, met one of the great loves of my life and learned to have faith in myself again, a difficult task considering the office from which I came.
+I started a blog based on my office manager experiences, and eventually found the necessary self-esteem to pursue writing full-time after I was laid off with a very generous eight weeks' severance.

 It also makes for a great story, and as a writer, that’s always a good thing.